jnguyen1192/SIA/README.md

             second proposal 512*512
             third proposal 1024*1024
-        Else team will be split into other teams first proposal go on the first team
-    Only active for developer
+        Else team will be split into other teams first proposal go on a team of first big point second proposal go on a team of second big point Only active for developer
         Think about how to activate the developer mode Think how to switch betwen develeper and production mode